Consolidated Communications in Washington at a Glance

 Consolidated Communications serves select communities in Washington State where Consolidated acquired existing telephone infrastructure, primarily in smaller cities and rural areas outside the Seattle-Tacoma corridor.
 The company's Washington footprint is based on its legacy telephone service territory, meaning availability follows the historical boundaries of local telephone exchanges rather than metro area boundaries.

 Fiber availability within Consolidated's Washington territory is expanding but not yet universal.
 Many addresses still receive DSL service while fiber construction crews work through the upgrade schedule.
-Washington residents can check their specific address on Consolidated's website to see whether fiber or DSL is currently available, and can request notification when fiber reaches their area.
+Washington residents can check their specific address on Consolidated's website to see whether fiber or DSL is currently available.
+Can request notification when fiber reaches their area.

 Consolidated Communications Washington FAQ